psousa50/redux-saga-tester/README.md

 ## Description

-A small libray to help testing redux sagas
+A library to help redux sagas testing.

 ### The ideia